-356. Those set of facts in Lemire could not be more different from the situation in the present dispute.
-First, unlike Lemire, the situation in this dispute does not involve a public tender process.
-Rather, it was a unique Peruvian contract award process through direct negotiation.
-As explained earlier, this unique Direct Negotiation Process establishes a predictable legal framework that guarantees oil companies that commence a Direct Negotiation Process the exclusive technical evaluation and analysis of their proposals before any competing company is invited to participate in the process.
-Amorrortu's enterprise, Baspetrol, was not accorded that guaranteed right.
-Second, and a corollary to the first point, unlike Lemire, there were no other bona fide third parties who participated in the process because this was not a typical tender process.
-Only Amorrortu was invited to submit the Baspetrol Proposal for direct negotiation.
-Baspetrol was not only technically qualified as established in the Baspetrol Proposal, it was also the only company invited for direct negotiation.
+363. Those set of facts in Lemire could not be more different from the situation in the present dispute.
+First, unlike Lemire, the situation in this dispute does not involve a public tender Rather, it was a unique Peruvian contract award process through Direct Negotiation. process.
+As explained earlier, this unique Direct Negotiation Process establishes a predictable legal framework that guarantees oil companies that commence a Direct Negotiation Process the exclusive technical evaluation and analysis of their proposals before any competing company is invited to participate in the process.495 Amorrortu's enterprise, Baspetrol, was not accorded that guaranteed right.
+Second and a corollary to the first point, unlike Lemire, there were no other bona fide third parties who participated in the process because this was not a typical tender process.
+Only Amorrortu was invited to submit the Baspetrol Proposal for Direct Negotiation.
+Baspetrol was not only technically qualified as established in the Baspetrol Proposal, 496 it was also the only company invited for Direct Negotiation.
 Peru corruptly commenced an irregular process culminating in the award of Blocks III and IV to Graña y Montero.
-Third, unlike the Ukrainian process in Lemire, where the National Council was not required to explain the reasons underlying its decisions, under Peruvian law, Perupetro was required to communicate its decision to Amorrortu.
-In fact, PeruPetro's silence constituted an implicit determination that the underlying project (Blocks III and IV) is available and that Baspetrol is qualified, thereby giving Amorrortu further rights to continue with the Direct Negotiation Process.489 Therefore, the factual scenario in this present dispute undoubtedly provides a more solid basis for this Tribunal to find a causal link between Peru's
+Third, unlike the Ukrainian process in Lemire, where the National Council was not required to explain the reasons underlying its decisions, under Peruvian law, PeruPetro was required to communicate its decision to Amorrortu.
+In fact, PeruPetro's silence constituted an implicit determination that the underlying project (Blocks III and IV) is available and that Baspetrol is qualified, thereby giving Amorrortu further rights to continue with the Direct Negotiation Process.
+497 Therefore, the factual scenario in this present dispute undoubtedly provides a more solid basis for this Tribunal to find a causal